Accelerated Repair Program Statement of Interest Process Overview

 1. Review SOI submission for completeness:

-Once the SOI system has closed, MSBA staff review each submission to check that all of the required materials have been received.
+Once the SOI system has closed, MSBA staff review each submission to check that all the required materials have been received.
 The MSBA works with districts throughout the filing period to ensure that the SOI is complete.

 For all SOI submissions, the district needs to provide:

-• An electronic version of the SOI with the required electronic signatures; there are two separate certifications in each SOI where district officials need to sign;
+• An electronic version of the SOI with the required electronic signatures.
+There are two separate certifications in each SOI where district officials need to sign;

 • An electronic version of the Closed Schools Certification with the required electronic signatures;

-• Any supporting materials required to be submitted with the SOI and/or any supplemental materials districts want to submit with the SOI; and,
+• Any supporting materials required to be submitted electronically with the SOI and/or any supplemental materials districts want to submit with the SOI; and,

 • All required vote documentation must be uploaded in the SOI system in order to submit an SOI and in the prescribed format set forth within the MSBA’s SOI Application System.